 In today’s world of multiple online tools in almost every business, the business manager has access to potentially way more information on customer behaviour than ever before.
 The smart businesses are understanding quickly how to harness this data to drive better decisions, whether in customer segmentation, marketing, sales approach or customer success functions, both at an aggregate level, but also on a customer by customer basis.

-If any of statements below are true for your business, these are signs that OKR could help your business too.
+If any of statements below are true for your business, these are signs that data integrations and data warehouses could help your business too.

 These are really common issues, because, let’s face it, hooking up systems is hard, and finding the time and expertise to develop really good KPI information is time consuming and skilled.

 Most modern cloud based systems these days use technology and protocols developed for use across the world wide web in recent years.
 In simple terms this means that the browser on your desktop, communicates with the server somewhere in the cloud, using GET and POST commands.
 A GET command asks the server to send over some data to the browser (which it usually displays to the user) and a POST command sends data from the browser (that a user may have input using a keyboard) back to the server to be stored.

 A piece of software, usually called integration software, can be programmed to use these same commands when certain things happen – for example a new record appears in the database of one particular tool.

 The integration software understands the application programming interface (API) of each cloud based system it deals with, so that it can fetch and post data correctly and reliably.